Act for Adjustment of Functions and Organizations of the Executive Yuan

 3.A civil servant who has served at one’s highest job grade with the highest attainable seniority pay for at least 3 years.

-A civil servant applying for retirement according to Subparagraph 1 of the preceding Paragraph and having at least attained the age of 55 years may select to receive monthly retirement or combination of different options of retirement payment.
-A civil servant applying for retirement according to Subparagraph 2 and Subparagraph 3 of the preceding Paragraph should only be eligible for a lump sum retirement payment.
+A civil servant applying for retirement according to Subparagraph 1 of the preceding paragraph and having at least attained the age of 55 years may elect to receive monthly retirement pension or combination of different options of retirement pension.
+A civil servant applying for retirement according to Subparagraph 2 and Subparagraph 3 of the preceding paragraph should only be eligible for a lump sum retirement pension.

 Where a civil servant is not eligible during the period specified in Paragraph 1, the civil servant may apply for severance.